Have you ever looked into the definition of identity?

 And yet people don’t seem to take very seriously the chances of becoming a victim to identity theft.

 Identity theft statistics for 2019 say the most common types of frauds are:

 And the one category that affects most significantly consumers is:

 According to statistics, it’s the most common fraud among most age ranges.
 The only exception here are those who are 19 years old and under.
 They usually don’t have a good credit score yet, and thus no credit card.

 Teenagers are most affected by Employment or tax-related fraud.
-For 2018, FTC reported 7,860 cases of identity theft and that makes:
+For 2018, FTC reported 7,860 cases of identity theft.